 While Lipedema targets women, it does not develop in the same way every time.
-Lipedema can be recognized in three distinct stages.
+It can be recognized in three distinct stages.
 Stage 1 includes the appearance of smooth skin over pearl-sized fat cells.
 Stage 2 presents as a collection of skin indentations over masses that range in size from those similar to a pearl to those similar in dimension to an apple.
 Individuals with Stage 3 Lipedema suffer from pearl-sized nodules that exist in combination with large fat masses and lobules that overlap along the legs and up into the arms.

 To better understand the physiological processes that define Lipedema, a recent study looking at biopsy samples of thigh skin and fat was carried out.
 The histology of these samples was analyzed to determine significant changes in lymphatic vessel size, cell fluctuations, and anomalies related to surrounding tissues in those that suffer from Lipedema.
 The study also looked at the potential for Lipedema to be linked to obesity.
-49 participants were involved in the study and were divided into groups of obese and non-obese based on body mass index.
+49 participants were involved in the study and were divided into obese and non-obese based on body mass index.
 30 of these participants had Lipedema while 19 were analyzed as control groups.

 Clodius, L. M. Földi, E. Földi, S. Kubik (Eds.): Textbook of Lymphology (in German), 6th edn.
 Elsevier, Munich, 2005, 768 pp. ISBN 3-437-45322-X, US$ 95.00.
 Eur J Plast Surg 28, 537–538 (2006). https://doi.org/10.1007/s00238-005-0024-z